-AVID Seniors, Jorge, Allison, & Pedro, chosen for GEARUP conference in DC and met with US Representative Mark Meadows #titanproud
+AVID Seniors, Jorge, Allison, & Pedro, chosen for GEARUP conference in DC and met with US Congressman Mark Meadows #titanproud

 Congratulations to Mrs. Cristen Clark for being selected as the McDowell County Schools 9th-12th Outstanding New Teacher for 2013-2014! #titanproud

 Teacher and MCS Secondary Teacher of the Year

 Congratulations!
 Thank you for your dedication and excellence in teaching! #titanproud

 |Connect with Us!|